 Appeals court sets aside Internet neutrality rules

-WASHINGTON (AP) — A U.S. appeals court Tuesday set aside Federal Communications Commission rules designed to ensure that transmission of all Internet content be treated equally, a decision that could reshape consumers' access to entertainment, news and other online content.
+WASHINGTON (AP) — In a decision that could reshape consumers’ access to entertainment, news and other online content, a federal appeals court Tuesday set aside Federal Communications Commission rules designed to ensure that transmission of all Internet content be treated equally.

 The anti-discrimination and anti-blocking rules have barred broadband providers from prioritizing some types of Internet traffic over others.